What is your most memorable wedding?

 A wedding we did for a couple at Eastwell Manor, Kristen came all the way from New York to see us, their wedding day was a really warm Autumn Saturday and the flowers we used were Sweet Peas, Roses and Peonies, everything looked wonderful and smelled amazing.

 What about your business are you most proud of?

-I am most proud of our client base, we have a lot of loyal clients that come to us as our flowers are always fresh, we offer great customer service and are honest, if we not think something will look right we will say, this has meant that our biggest form of advertising are our clients referring us to other people, we will always work hard to maintain this and client referrals are priceless.
+I am most proud of our client base, we have a diverse group of loyal clients that come to us as our flowers are always fresh - from The Bishop Of Rochester to Medway Council.
+We offer great customer service and are honest, if we think something will not look right we will say, this has meant that our biggest form of advertising are our clients referring us to other people, we will always work hard to maintain this and client referrals are priceless.